 Viking | 2018

-Filed Under: A young stepmother who my stepkids should be nicer to!
+Filed Under: A stepmother who my stepkids should be nicer to!

-Just like other reviews aplenty will tell you, this novel is inspired by another classic novel and blah blah blah.
+Just like other reviews aplenty will tell you, this novel is inspired by a classic novel and blah blah blah.
 I don’t know the book.
 I might know the author’s name?
-I’ve never read it and I didn’t know any of this “inspiration” shit going into the book so it really makes zero difference to me whatsoever.
+I’ve never read it and I didn’t know any of the “inspiration” going into reading this, so it really makes zero difference to me whatsoever.

 Look, I never claimed to be a refined reader.

-I read this novel purely for the gothic feel of the synopsis and because I’m a stepmother married to an older(ish) man and those themes resonate with me.
-I haven’t found many stories centring on stepmothers/second wives, which are actually mystery/thrillers that don’t paint people like me as some ridiculous evil creature to be feared and ousted.
+I read this novel purely for the gothic feel of the synopsis and because I’m a stepmother married to an older(ish) man and those themes resonated with me.
+I haven’t found many stories centring on stepmothers/second wives that are actually mystery/thrillers and don’t paint step-parents as some ridiculous evil creature to be feared and ousted.

 I wagered, because this book was told from the stepmother’s point of view, there was a good chance she wasn’t the villain per se.
 And thankfully, I was right!
 The stepmother isn’t the villain for once!
 She’s more of a saviour, which is totally how I see myself, just with less doing things that make anyone’s life better, and more being so peeved that I never get to play my PlayStation anymore that I bought a second one out of passive aggressive spite.
-It’s how I roll.
+Like, I’m so selfless.
+LOL.

 The Winters are Max and Dani.
 A father and daughter duo who lost their wife/mother just a year earlier.
-The wounds are still fresh and Dani, especially, is still having trouble coping with the loss of her mother, which of course, turns out to not be as straight forward as it’s first presented.
+The wounds are still fresh and Dani, especially, is having trouble coping with the loss of her mother, which of course, turns out to not be as straight forward as it’s first presented.

 Max, a senator from Long Island and heir to the Winters’ forture, meets our unnamed narrator where she lives in the Cayman Island working at a boating company for tourists.
 A whirlwind romance over the course of a couple of weeks sees her engaged and relocated to the Winters’ estate, Asherley.
 The Narrator tries to connect with Dani while side-stepping the dead wife’s shadow and memories at every turn.